 Auburn, July 15. - Aaron Kirk, who for many years drove a stage coach, will celebrate on Monday, surrounded by three generations, his 83rd birthday.
 In the best of health, vigorous, keen and with a great fund of stories of the days before the gasoline vehicle, which a retentive memory helps him to keep intact.
 M. Kirk is looking forward to a happy day.

 He enjoys the record of being one of the oldest stage drivers in the United States.
-From many parts of the country relatives will come this year, as they have in all recent years, to be with him on his birthday and listen to him spin thrilling yards of the days when the stage coach was the only means of conveyance from village to village in this section, and the mails were carried on the heaving and creaking vehicles.
+From many parts of the country relatives will come this year, as they have in all recent years, to be with him on his birthday and listen to him spin thrilling yarns of the days when the stage coach was the only means of conveyance from village to village in this section, and the mails were carried on the heaving and creaking vehicles.
 Mr. Kirk lives at No. 38 Park avenue.
 He had a remarkable career as a pioneer in opening up the roads of this region and he is known in many counties of the State.

 Mr. Kirk began staging it at the age of 12 years and once in a while now he will mount the box of a hack just to handle the reins again.
 For 70 years he has occupied the driver’s seat on scores of stages and other vehicles and has probably traveled over more miles by horse drawn conveyance than any other mean in the State.